 The Innovation Funding Incentive (IFI) provided an opportunity to improve the quality of research and development within the UK electricity industry.

-The Low Carbon Networks Fund (LCNF) was designed to support the development of low carbon technologies and facilitate the changes brought about by the carbon plan.
+The Low Carbon Networks Fund (LCNF) was designed to support the development of low carbon technologies and facilitate the changes brought about by the Carbon Plan.
 It consisted of large scale projects funded through the competitive process (Tier 2) and smaller scale projects that were self-contained (Tier 1).
-In RIIO-ED1 the Network Innovation Allowance (NIA) and Network Innovation Competition (NIC) has replaced the previous LCNF schemes.
+In RIIO-ED1 the NIA and Network Innovation Competition (NIC) has replaced the previous LCNF schemes.

-In RIIO-ED2 we have NIA allowance for the first three years.
-The NIC has been replaced by the Strategic Innovation Fund (SIF) where projects progress through three stages, Discovery, Alpha and Beta which allows for ideas to fail fast and reduces the risk for the Beta phase projects which have the largest budgets.
+For RIIO-ED1 we have been allocated a NIA of 0.5% of total regulated revenue, around £58m throughout the eight year period.

 We have also previously secured support and continue to proactively explore non-Ofgem driven funding mechanisms, from the Engineering and Physical Sciences Research Council, Energy Systems Catapult and Innovate UK.